YCL92/TMD-LDCT/README.md

 python s2-prep-recon.py
 ```

 Wait until the image-domain dataset is well-prepared.
-This will take hours depending on your hardware, if you are running out of space at this step, you can safely delete the projection files used to train MPD-Net.
+This will take hours depending on your hardware configuration, if you are running out of space at this step, you can safely delete the projection files used to train MPD-Net **AFTER** reconstruction.